kwadwo-kyei/Kwadwo_Portfolio/README.md

 The purpose of this project was to create a database management system in support of a local automobile dealership.
 This database system is meant to cover and support a variety of services the dealership plans to offer in the near future.
 These extra services include but are not limited to customer car maintenance, car upgrades, payment plans and custom insurance packages meant to fit and ensure the needs of each vehicle.

 Project Deliverables includes:
-- An R Script for team tweets analysis
-- R script for team follower's tweets
-- Powerpoint on findings
+- SQL database file
+- Microsoft word file detailing my findings and the different SQL Procedures and Queries performed